Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 # cfn-cr-synapse-tagger

-Cloudformation Custom Resource that sets tags Synapse tags on AWS resources.
+Cloudformation Custom Resource to apply Synapse metadata to AWS resources as tags.

 Inventory of source code and supporting files: